 The lighting control assessment is made across the entire Functional Space area.
 The sample areas used in the NLPD assessment have no relevance to the lighting control assessment i.e. the lighting control assessment must assess the lighting control system for the entire Functional Space being assessed.

+The applicable controls type is the highest rated level of controls that is being used in more than 50% of the Functional Space.

 Lighting control capacity shall be assessed as Good, Moderate or Poor as detailed in Figure 7.

 Figure 7: Lighting control assessment methodology flow chart